The Inner City Dart League (ICDL)

 FRIENDS OF THE ICDL

-5. New teams are admitted on a first-come, first-serve basis.
-All new teams must contact the League Master before gaining admittance into the league.
-Refusal of admittance into the Inner City Dart League will be left solely to the discretion of the League Master.
-All decisions will be made in accordance with the spirit and well-being of the league.
+2. New teams are admitted on a first-come, first-serve basis.
+All new teams must contact the League Coordinators before gaining admittance into the league.
+Refusal of admittance into the Inner City Dart League will be left solely to the discretion of the League Coordinators.
+All decisions will be made in accordance with the spirit and well being of the league.

-6. The League Master reserves the right to remove any team or player for conduct detrimental to the league.
+3. The League Coordinators reserve the right to remove any team or player for conduct detrimental to the league.

-7. Any unauthorized use of league information (i.e., e-mail addresses, phone numbers, etc.) without the expressed written and/or verbal consent of the League Master will result in the immediate expulsion from the Inner City Dart League.
+4. Any unauthorized use of league information (i.e., e-mail addresses, phone numbers, etc.) without the expressed written and/or verbal consent of the League Coordinators will result in the immediate expulsion from the Inner City Dart League.

 League Play:

 1. The home team is responsible for working in conjunction with the home bar to provide optimal playing conditions for all matches.
 Responsibilities include, but are not limited to, the following: hanging league quality dartboards, clearly marking foul lines, providing proper lighting, scoreboards, backboards and chalk/markers.
-League dartboards should be designated for league use only!
+The League will provide each team a new league quality board per calendar year.
+Boards purchased by ICDL are to be used for ICDL events only.

 2. The league dartboard shall be placed five feet and eight inches from the floor level of the foul line to the center of the bull, with the “20” bed at the top center.
 The foul line will be clearly marked seven feet, nine and one-fourth inches from the surface of the board, measured along the floor to the front edge of the line.
 Each player must have both feet behind the front edge of the foul line while throwing the darts.
 Any dartboard and/or foul line not meeting the outline specifications may not be used during league matches.